What

 The depth of this social construct is such that we even judge the dearness of our relationship by checking who all remembers our birthday.
 And the reverse if also true - we remember the birthdays of our close ones, lest they feel they have been ignored.
 I pity the state of the people who are poor in remembering dates - they get judged for their love and affection based on the memory power!

-The question is : Is it because we have made birthday's repeated annual events that we have to celebrate them or we want to celebrate hence we want to believe that birthdays get repeated!
+we have to celebrate them or we want to celebrate hence we want to believe that

-My guess is that, it is latter.
+guess is that, it is latter.

 Only when we are ready to look at these beliefs and assumptions, would we be willing to challenge them and look beyond the vanity of getting caught up in the birthday mania; look at it as just another date in the calendar, don’t get mad at friends and family who forget the date; don’t get psyched-up in remembering the birthdays of our loved one - since the “birthday” has literally nothing to do with when we were actually born.